You can find my hand dyed yarns in my Etsy Shop RosemaryAndPinesFA.

 Although my yarns are all non-superwash, they still can be washed in a washing machine if you use the wool-program.

 The treatment of the sheep is very important to me and I only want to support shepherds who prioritize the well-being of their flock.
-Therefore all of my yarns are organic.
+Therefore the majority of my yarns is organic.
 This means that the animal welfare and feeding follows the guidelines of organic agriculture.
 There are also no pesticides involved both on the sheep and the pasture.
 Fortunately mulesing is not an issue here in Germany since it is prohibited.
+The one yarn base that is not certified organic (Merino Lino) comes from a German company with a long tradtion in sheep raising.
+They even won a nature conservation prize conferred by the federal state.

-All of my yarns are from German sheep
+The wool from all of my yarns comes from German sheep

 I exclusively use wool from sheep from my home country Germany.
 The main reason for this is that I want to avoid transporting over long disctances.
 Therefore the wool is not only sourced but also spun – and of course, naturally dyed by myself – here in Germany.
 It is also a way for me to promote and support the local wool industry.
 At the moment I offer yarn from two different German sheep breeds in my shop: German Merino and Coburg Fox.
 Due to the harsher climatic conditions the wool from German merino sheep is not as soft as e.g. Australian merino.
 But it still creates a beautiful, cozy yarn which is suitable for both accessories and garments.